RIM, Spain's Telefonica to test electronic wallet

-TORONTO BlackBerry maker Research In Motion and Spanish telecom Telefonica are teaming up to test a payment system that turns a mobile phone into an electronic wallet and identity card, the companies said on Wednesday.
+TORONTO, Nov 23 BlackBerry maker Research In Motion RIM.TORIMM.O and Spanish telecom Telefonica (TEF.MC) are teaming up to test a payment system that turns a mobile phone into an electronic wallet and identity card, the companies said on Wednesday.

 While the decade-old technology, called near-field communications (NFC), is well-established in Japan and South Korea, its use has been stymied in Europe and North America by the competing interests of banks, merchants, device makers and wireless carriers.